March 4, 2015

 - If you can't take your pet in the cabin, does the airline have any restrictions on transporting your pet in the cargo hold?

 Take precautions when bringing your pet through airport security

 Your pet's carrier will have to pass through the security screening along with you.
 You have two options: Either be sure your pet is securely harnessed so you can safely contain her outside her carrier while it's being x-rayed, or request a special secondary screening that won't require you to take her out of her carrier.

 Be aware of the dangers of flying your pet in a cargo hold

 Animals flown in the cargo area of airplanes are fine, you should be aware that some animals are killed, injured or lost on commercial flights each year.
 Excessively hot or cold temperatures, poor ventilation and rough handling are often to blame.

-Most U.S. airlines are required to report all companion animal incidents that occur in the cargo hold, and consumers should study the performance record of any airline before choosing to ship a pet as cargo.
+Most U.S. airlines are required to report all companion animal incidents that occur in the cargo hold, and consumers should study the performance record of any airline before choosing to fly your pet in a cargo hold.

 Follow these tips if your pet must fly in the cargo hold